Tasman Rugby Union

 The Tasman Rugby Union is the governing body for rugby union in Tasman Bay / Te Tai-o-Aorere, a bay at the north end of the South Island in New Zealand.
 Headquartered in Nelson, TRU is New Zealand's newest provincial union, founded in 2006 with the amalgamation of the existing Marlborough and Nelson Bays sub unions.

-The union's premier team is the Tasman Mako which compete in New Zealand's provincial rugby competition, the Bunnings NPC.
+The union's premier team is the Tasman Mako which compete in New Zealand's provincial rugby competition, the National Provincial Championship.

 Club rugby

 There are 22 clubs in the Tasman Union.